 In the Department of French Literature, topics unique to the culture of France such as its language, literature, art, and history are studied with a view towards the country's role as part of European civilization.
 The first and second years cover mainly French language, and in the third and fourth years students can choose from a series of 4 specialized courses: "Textualité" courses in Linguistic Culture and Literature, and "Modernité" courses in Thought and Art.
 Students may choose the programs that match their interests and study in them freely in an interdisciplinary fashion.
 From the third year onward, all students participate in seminars.
 The writing of a graduation thesis is also very important.
 There are also opportunities for short-term study abroad in Paris, and long-term study abroad in Aix-en-Provence and Rennes.

 The objective of the Department of Art Studies is to cultivate skilled individuals who can look through both the eyes of the artist and the eyes of the beholder to express their feelings on art, as well as its historical and social significance.
 Students select one of six courses in the second year onwards.
 In the "General Art Studies " course, students learn a broad range of art subjects using cross-disciplinary and interdisciplinary methods in order to understand them as a whole.
 In the Musicology course, study focuses on topics such as music theory and methods of analysis.
 The music and cultures of the world are examined from an international viewpoint.
 In the Film Studies course, the moving image is explored from several approaches, covering topics such as plot structure and image symbolism.
 In the History of Art course, theories of both fine art and modern art are studied in addition to aspects of Western, Eastern, and Japanese art.
-In the Art Media course, classes cover theories of media surrounding art, as well as the performing arts, centering on theater.In the drama and body expression course, we pursue the richness of the theatrical arts from a variety of angles.
+In the Art Media course which was established in 2017, classes cover theories of media surrounding art, as well as the performing arts, centering on theater.In the drama and body expression course, we pursue the richness of the theatrical arts from a variety of angles.